Raspberry Pi 3 Model B review

 The latest version of the compact computer adds more power and built-in wireless connectivity

-The latest iteration, the Raspberry Pi 3 Model B, is the most powerful Pi yet.
-This is thanks to a new 64-bit quad-core ARMv8 processor, with its four ARM Cortex-A53 cores clocked at 1.3Ghz.
+First launched in 2016, the Raspberry Pi 3 Model B is a clear upgrade on its predecessor, the Raspberry Pi 2, with the organisation packing key hardware upgrades into the micro-computer.
+This iteration benefits from a 64-bit quad-core ARMv8 processor, with its four Cortex-A53 cores clocked at 1.3Ghz.

 Like its predecessors, it has four USB2 ports, a full-sized HDMI port, a 10/100 Ethernet port, a combined 3.5mm audio/composite video out port and a MicroSD card slot.
 The Broadcom VideoCore IV graphics chipset from the Pi 2 also remains the same and the Pi 3 has 1GB of RAM.